GeoscienceAustralia/sira/README.md

     sudo pip install virtualenv
-    sudo apt-get -y build-dep matplotlib  # then endter you root password virtualenv -p python2.7 ~/sira
+    sudo apt-get -y build-dep matplotlib  # then endter you root password virtualenv -p python2.7 ~/sira_venv
-    source ~/sira/bin/activate
+    source ~/sira_venv/bin/activate
-    cd sira # and not cd sira/sira, this is where the requirements.txt exists pip install -r requirements.txt

 Note in the above, the first commadn `sudo apt-get -y build-dep matplotlib` installs all the build dependencies for matplotlib.

+Once inside the virtualenv, navigate to the `sira` code:

+    cd sira # and not cd sira/sira.
+This is where the requirements.txt exists pip install -r requirements.txt

 #### How to run the SIRA code